Skik0w/Angular-Spring-E-Commerce/README.md

 # E-Commerce Angular + Spring Boot

 ## Project Description
 An e-commerce application using Angular (frontend) and Spring Boot (backend).
 The project enables users to browse products, manage their cart, and complete orders.
-It also includes user authentication via Okta.

 ## Features
 - Product listing with category-based browsing